polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/coretime.md

 - Which tasks should be running on which cores and in what ratios
 - Accounting information for the on-demand pool

-From the relay chain, it expects the following via downwards message passing (DMP):
+From the relay chain, it expects the following via Downward Message Passing (DMP):

 - The number of cores available to be scheduled
 - Account information on on-demand scheduling